DailitOfficial/dailit-website/MOBILE_PWA_SETUP.md

 ## Testing PWA Installation

+### New Login-Triggered Behavior
+The PWA install prompt now appears **only when users click "Sign in"** - this provides better UX and context.

 ### On Desktop (Development)
 1. Open site in Chrome/Edge
-2. Wait 5 seconds for install prompt
+2. Click "Sign in" button in header
+3. PWA install banner appears after 1 second
-3. Click "Install" button
+4. Click "Install App" button

 ### On Android Chrome
 1. Open site on mobile
-2. Wait 5 seconds for banner
+2. Tap "Sign in" button
+3. Beautiful gradient banner appears at bottom
-3. Tap "Install" or use Chrome menu → "Install app"
+4. Tap "Install App" or use Chrome menu → "Install app"

 ### On iOS Safari
 1. Open site in Safari
+2. Tap "Sign in" button
-2. Wait for instruction banner
+3. Special iOS instruction banner appears
-3. Tap Share button → "Add to Home Screen"
+4. Follow "Share → Add to Home Screen" instructions
-4. Confirm installation
+5. Confirm installation

 ## Permission Handling